tmulle/quarkus-resteasy-problem-test/README.md

 # Issue
 I'm seeing the JSON output from resteasy-problem being truncated in the scenario when I make a rest call from one service to another service and that service throws an error (404 in this case).

-For example, I have a reproducer at: https://github.com/tmulle/quarkus-resteasy-problem-test

 I have a simulated `gateway` and `server` service in their respective projects.